Date of Award

 Scholarly Commons Citation

 Popola, Allison, "The Effects of Eye Gaze Based Control on Operator Performance in Monitoring Multiple Displays" (2011).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 116.